LordOfMice/Tools/README.md

 edid-decode - Windows Build of https://git.linuxtv.org/edid-decode.git/

 giveio - Yes, this is first and only RIGHT (working and no side effects) version with x64 support!
 Use atsiv or umap to load on modern x64 OSes.
+And properly signed it works with enabled Memory Integrity even.

 gpttsd - GPT (GUID Partition Table) TSD (Type-Specific Driver) for Windows 9x